• Skip to main content

 You must already know about Fiskars, one of the world’s most preferred excellent tool manufacturers, or, let’s say, you own a Fiskars ax.
 But, that is only part of the real deal.
 You need a good sharpener to stay on top of your game, in which case, if Fiskars Xsharp does not fit into your budget; a good sharpening stone wouldn’t be a bad choice after all.
 Thus, you must be wondering, what do you get with 786161964J?

-Well, by putting your money on this stone, here is what you get:
+Well, by putting your money into this stone, here is what you get:

 • It is ideal for sharpening knives and axes.